dthelegend/diss/main.typ

 #show: body => acmart(
     title: title,
-    subtitle: "Analysis of reductions from SAT to QUBO and am implementation of the solver for the satisfiability problem using a reduction to the",
+    subtitle: "Analysis of reductions from SAT to QUBO and an implementation of a solver for the satisfiability problem using these techniques.",
     authors: (
         (
         name: "Daudi Wampamba",